vain/gitary/README.md

 	---8<---

-Currently, there's support for Bash, Python, Ruby, Java, C, Lua and Vim script.
+Currently, there's support for Bash, Python, Ruby, Java, C, Lua, Vim script and patches/diff.
 Feel free to extend this list or provide a generic solution.

 Blobs